brendan-ch/bear-notes-mcp/docs/api-reference.md

 - Input validation and sanitization
 - **Tag validation and sanitization** (see Tag Validation Rules below)
 - Automatic tag creation if they don't exist
-- **Title consistency**: Titles are embedded in content as markdown headers; Bear extracts them automatically to prevent database/display inconsistencies
+- **No duplicate titles**: Uses Bear's API properly to prevent title duplication (title appears only once in created notes)

 **Example:**
 ```